lilipads/machine_learning_paper_reading_notes/Self-Supervised-Viewpoint-Learning.md

 4/24/2020

+About the paper:

 https://research.nvidia.com/sites/default/files/pubs/2020-03_Self-Supervised-Viewpoint-Learning/SSV-CVPR2020.pdf

-paper: from nvidia, CVPR2020
+from nvidia, CVPR2020

-need to re-read this in future to fully understand

 ## Gist:
 goal is to predict viewpoint of an object (car, human, bus, etc).
 Uses GAN to achieve self-supervision.
 Result is better than other